 Kim Jong Un arrived in Singapore on Sunday for the historic summit with President Trump — and brought his army of bodyguards along with him.

 The North Korean leader’s security detail was out in full force on Sunday shortly after Kim’s plane landed in Changi Airport.
-Video showed the men, dressed in black suits with blue-and-white-striped ties, jogging alongside a black vehicle with tinted windows carrying Kim.
+The video showed the men, dressed in black suits with blue-and-white-striped ties, jogging alongside a black vehicle with tinted windows carrying Kim.

 The bodyguards caught worldwide attention during the inter-Korean summit in late April when the suited North Korean men were spotting trudging along in a similar bizarre scene that was spotted Sunday.
 The bodyguards formed a human shield around Kim’s black Mercedes limousine at the Demilitarized Zone before it drove into North Korean territory.

 North Korean leaders have been known to travel with an iron-clad security detail when on trips, even to the North Korea's countryside to inspect facilities.
 The bodyguards are chosen for their fitness, looks, marksmanship and martial arts skills, AFP reported.